jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 Jupyter Notebook (Google Colab link): https://colab.research.google.com/drive/1c0VEUOjGAMLicl0ULKlNQ5caiShoe-jn?usp=sharing <br>

 ## II.
 Introduction
 <Introductory Sentence> Music is an integral part of people's lives, regardless of background or culture, and has been for at least 35,000 years.
 It can improve our mood on a daily basis and allow people to express their emotions in ways that words cannot.
-Music is very accessible in our current time, and currently, one of the most popular music streaming services is Spotify.
+Music is very accessible in our time, and currently, one of the most popular music streaming services is Spotify.
 Because of the relatability of the Spotify software and popular music, for our term project, we would like to explore the following dataset that holds information on popular Spotify tracks: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset.
 The aim is to explore the correlation between popularity and various auditory features with the use of several predictive Machine Learning Techniques and Models.
 In doing so, we hope to reevaluate our conception of likeability within music based on what appeals to Spotify users, the popularity metric being derived from the total number of plays and how recent those plays are.
 Having a good predictive model would allow artists to determine what patterns in music increase popularity within a specific genre, and help people determine what qualities attract them to a song.

 ## III.
 Figures

 ## IV.
 Methods
 The complete dataset imported from Kaggle contains 114,000 observations without a set data distribution.
 The data attributes are Track ID, Artists, Album Name, Track Name, Popularity, Duration (ms), Explicit, Danceability, Energy, Key, Loudness, Mode, Speechiness, Acousticness, Instrumentalness, Liveness, Valence, Tempo, Time Signature, and Track Genre.

-We used the wget command to easily allow people to download the dataset.
+We used the wget command to allow people to easily download the dataset and run our code on Google Colab.
 The dataset is also present in the GitHub repository.
 ```
 import platform
 mysystem = platform.system()